 Your health plan is committed to helping you achieve your best health.
 Rewards for participating in a wellness program are available to all employees.
 If you think you might be unable to meet a standard for a reward under this wellness program, you might qualify for an opportunity to earn the same reward by different means.
+Please contact:

-Contact Alicia Moran, Senior Benefits Administrator at 10 Reservoir Road, Smithfield, Rhode Island 02917 and we will work with you (and, if you wish, with your doctor) to find a wellness program with the same reward that is right for you in light of your health status.
+We will work with you (and, if you wish, with your doctor) to find a wellness program with the same reward that is right for you in light of your health status.